 The Times said: “Warren Buffett is the greatest capital accumulator in history”.

-He is also one of the greatest philanthropist in history.
+He is also one of the greatest philanthropists in history.

-This book is a quite a tome.
+This book is quite a tome.
 If long books are not for your holiday reading, then watch the HBO documentary.
-Are you travelling by plane for your holiday?
-You will find “Becoming Warren Buffett” in the documentary section of the on-flight entertainment.
+Are you travelling by plan for your holiday?
+You will find “Becoming Warren Buffett” in the documentary section in the on flight entertainment section.

 A nice way to start your holiday reading!

-25 Years of Whitt and Wisdom by Noel Whittaker
+25 Years of Whitt and Wisdom (Noel Whittaker)

 It is interesting the things we do.
 As I reached for my copy of the book from my bookshelf, I saw all these Post It notes popping out of the book.
 These were little reminders to myself, where to find important quotes.
 That gives a sign of how important this book is to my encyclopaedia of investment knowledge.